Chaitanya31612/microservices-amazon-clone/Readme.md

 1. **Order Creation Flow**:
    - User creates an order through the client application
    - Orders service stores the order and publishes an `OrderCreated` event
-   - Payments service consumes the `OrderCreated` event and prepares for payment processing
+   - Payments service consumes the `OrderCreated` event and creates order record in its order collection

 2. **Payment Processing Flow**:
    - User makes a payment through the Stripe integration